 The difference between murder and culpable homicide lies primarily in the degree of intent and knowledge involved in the act.
 While both offences involve the unlawful taking of life, the circumstances and mental state of the offender play a critical role in determining the charge.

 Murder requires a higher level of intent, often involving premeditation or extreme recklessness.
 The offender must act with a clear purpose to cause death or severe harm that they know will likely result in death.
-This premeditated intent elevates the severity of the offence and justifies harsher penalties, including the mandatory death penalty in some instances.

 In contrast, culpable homicide involves situations where the intent to kill may not be as direct or deliberate.
 While the offender may act with the knowledge that their actions are likely to cause death, the intent might be limited to causing harm, with death occurring as an unintended or secondary consequence.